AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 A common mistake on the AQA GCSE PE papers is failing to apply knowledge to the scenario given.
 If the question mentions a specific sport or athlete, your answer must reference that context explicitly.
 Generic answers will lose application marks.
 If asked about the importance of cardiovascular endurance for a marathon runner, don’t just define cardiovascular endurance — explain why the marathon specifically demands it.

-Finally, never leave a question blank.
-On multiple-choice questions, you have a 25% chance of getting the mark even with a guess.
+Never leave a question blank.
+Never.
+On multiple-choice questions, you’ve got a 25% chance of getting the mark even with a guess.
 On short-answer questions, even a partial response can pick up marks.

 If you’re looking for more structured practice across all your GCSE subjects, building a revision timetable that rotates between past paper practice and active recall is the most efficient approach.